LdesignMedia/moodle-tool_developer/README.md

 ## List of features
 - Service worker to load debug javascript once if `cachejs` setting is disabled.
+- Added Sentry DNS is loaded from `SENTRYDNS` environment variable.
 - TODO easy see if debug is on (enable fast switching)
 - TODO Record error traces to log
 - TODO debugbar